LIS-TU-Berlin/SVN-ICP/README.md

 ## 📰 News

-- 🎉 [Sep.
-26 2025] Our paper has been accepted to the IEEE RA-L.
+- 🎉 [26 September 2025] Our paper has been accepted to the IEEE RA-L.
-- 🚀 [Sep.
-27 2025] See you at IEEE ICRA 2026 in Vienna!
+- 🚀 [27 September 2025] See you at IEEE ICRA 2026 in Vienna!

 ## :gear: Build

 ### :package: Dependencies

-#### The following dependencies should be installed prior to compile the SVN-ICP workspace.
+#### The following dependencies should be installed prior to compiling the SVN-ICP workspace.

 1. **CUDA** and **LibTorch**

-    Install CUDA in your favorit version from <a href="https://developer.nvidia.com/cuda-toolkit">NVIDIA</a>.
+    Install CUDA in your favorite version from <a href="https://developer.nvidia.com/cuda-toolkit">NVIDIA</a>.
-    You may want to consulte <a href="https://pytorch.org/get-started/locally/">PyTorch</a> to get which CUDA versions are supported by the current LibTorch. **This is the easiest way to get libtorch installed on your computer!**
+    You may want to consult <a href="https://pytorch.org/get-started/locally/">PyTorch</a> to get which CUDA versions are supported by the current LibTorch. **This is the easiest way to get libtorch installed on your computer!**

     If you cannot find the pre-compiled LibTorch from its official site, you can follow <a href="https://github.com/pytorch/pytorch/blob/main/docs/libtorch.rst">THIS INSTRUCTION</a> to build LibTorch for your development environment given a particular CUDA version.